jbloom/phyloExpCM/docs/phyloExpCM_ExpModelOptimizeHyphyTree.rst

 * *outfileprefix* gives the name of the prefix pre-pended to the output files.
 You can also make it *None* if you don't want to pre-pend any prefix.

-* *fitomega* is an optional parameters.
+* *fitomega* is an optional argument.
 If it is *None*, *False*, or is not specified, then the :math:`\omega` parameter defined in Equations :eq:`Frxy_FracTolerated` and :eq:`Frxy_HalpernBruno` is fixed to one.
 This corresponds to assuming that the amino-acid preferences capture all of the selection.
 If *fitomega* is instead specified with a value of *freeparameter*, then the value of :math:`\omega` is fit by maximum likelihood.
 This corresponds to the case where there is some additional selection against (or for) nonsynymous mutations beyond that captured by the amino-acid preferences.

 * *randomizepreferences* is an optional argument.
 If it is not specified or set to a value of *False*, nothing unusual is done.
 Otherwise it should be set to an integer >= 1 that specifies the random number seed used to randomize the amino-acid preferences among sites.
 You might want to do this if you are testing that the model relies relies on accurate experimental determination of the amino-acid preferences at each site by scrambling these preferences.

+* *persitelikelihoods* is an optional argument.
+If it is *None*, *False*, or not specified, the nothing is done.
+If you set it to *True*, then the script also reports the per-site likelihoods in a separate file.
+Specifically, the file with the suffix ``sitelikelihoods.txt`` (see `Output files`_) lists the per-site likelihood for each site after the mutation rates and branch lengths have been optimized by maximum likelihood.
+These parameters and branch lengths are **not** re-optimized for each site -- rather, they are set to their global best values and then the likelihood contribution of each site is computed.
+Note that this option is currently **not compatible** with *fitomega*, so if you set *persitelikelihoods* to *True* then you cannot use *fitomega*.

 Example input file
 ---------------------------